JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 Once we've got all of this ironed out, training the network is fairly straightforward, and follows this procedure:

-1. choose a minibatch of anchor examples
+1. choose a minibatch of **anchor** examples
-1. either apply a deformation (e.g., time stretch, pitch shift, etc.) or choose segments that occur within ten seconds of each anchor to produce positive examples
+1. either apply a deformation (e.g., time stretch, pitch shift, etc.) or choose segments that occur within ten seconds of each anchor to produce **positive** examples
-1. choose negative examples at random to complete the triplets
+1. choose **negative** examples at random to complete the triplets
-1. use our network $g$ to compute embeddings for the anchor, positive, and negative examples
+1. use our network $g$ in its current state to compute embeddings for the anchor, positive, and negative examples
 1. perform within-batch semi-hard negative mining, re-assigning some or all of the negative embeddings to make each example in the batch "harder", i.e., the loss greater
 1. compute triplet loss, compute gradients via backprop, and update our network's weights
-1. rinse and repeat!

 ## Building an Index with Random Projections

-Finally, we'd like to be able to leverage this new representation to build an index over lots and lots of audio.
-A brute-force linear-time distance computation over every embedding obviously won't scale well, but there are plenty of techniques for performing approximate K-nearest neighbors search over high-dimensional data in sub-linear time.
+Now, if we'd like to use our new embedding space to support query-by-example, it means computing the distance between a query embedding and *every other segment in our database!*  A brute-force linear-time distance computation over every embedding obviously won't scale well, but thanfully there are plenty of techniques for performing approximate K-nearest neighbors search over high-dimensional data in sub-linear time.

 One such approach that gets us log-ish retrieval times builds a tree from every